richsmith/sexytopo/README.md

 # FAQ

+## How does SexyTopo work?
+SexyTopo is an app that runs on Android and talks to a laser measuring device over Bluetooth.
+SexyTopo builds up a skeleton of the cave using laser measurements and provides sketching tools to fill in the details.
+It does other things too.

 ## I'm interested in giving SexyTopo a go.
 What do I do?
 You need an Android phone or tablet.
 The easiest way is to install SexyTopo via the Google Play app store.
 Just search for "SexyTopo" and click install.
 It's a very small download. https://play.google.com/store/apps/details?id=org.hwyl.sexytopo